Moss-OS/.github/profile/README.md

 # Moss OS

 Matt's Operating System Saga/Shenanigans?
 This is a play area to scratch an itch.
-Ultimaty an OS for Raspberry Pi 4.
+Ultimaty an OS for Raspberry Pi 3 and 4.

 ## Tools
 1. [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads)